PowerShellOrg/dsc-traek/README.md

-# Desired State Configuraiton (DSC) Pull Server
+# Desired State Configuraiton Pull Server

-DSC is a management platform that enables configuration of your environment at cloud speed and scale.
-Although DSC supports distributed management by pushing configurations to target nodes, in order to acheive cloud speed and scale a distributed central managment solution is required.

-The DSC Pull Server provides a central point of management for Powershell Desired State Configuration.
+Powershell Desired State Configuration (DSC) is a management platform that enables configuration of your environment at cloud speed and scale.
+Although DSC supports management by pushing configurations to target nodes, in order to acheive cloud speed and scale a distributed central managment solution is required.
+The DSC Pull Server provides this central management solution for DSC.
 It provides three primary functions: a **repository** for node configurations (mofs)and PowerShell modules containing DSC resources, **assignment** of node configurations to target nodes, **reporting**.

 The repository